intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 HTTP/2 {{H2}} resulted in improvements in the security of the deployed base.

-A notification for a fatal error is best as explicit error messages to the entity that made the error.
+A notification for a fatal error is best sent as explicit error messages to the entity that made the error.
 Error messages benefit from being able to carry arbitrary information that might help the implementor of the sender of the faulty input understand and fix the issue in their software.
-QUIC error frames {{?QUIC=RFC9000}} are an example of a fatal error mechanism that helped implementors improve software quality throughout the protocol lifecycle.
+QUIC error frames
+{{?QUIC=RFC9000}} are an example of a fatal error mechanism that helped implementors improve software quality throughout the protocol lifecycle.

 Stateless protocol endpoints might generate denial-of-service attacks if they respond with an error messages in response to every message that is received